borbelyattila11/ImageSignal/Simple Transforms.md

 Frequently used in scaling, rotation and other affine transformations.

 ## Bicubic Interpolation
-Extends bilinear interpolation by considering the values of the 16 nearest pixels (4x4 grid) to estimate the pixel value.
-It involves cubic polynomials in both horizontal and vertical dimensions.
+The bicubic interpolation involves a weighted average of the 16 nearest neighbors (4x4 grid) for each pixel.
+It uses cubic polynomials for interpolation in both the x and y directions.

 Produces smoother and more visually appealing results compared to bilinear interpolation.
 More computationally expensive and may introduce ringing artifacts near sharp transitions (edges)